d2l-ai/d2l-en/chapter_computer-vision/fine-tuning.md

 ### Defining and Initializing the Model

 We use ResNet-18, which was pretrained on the ImageNet dataset, as the source model.
-Here, we specify `pretrained=True` to automatically download and load the pretrained model parameters.
-The first time they are used, the model parameters need to be downloaded from the Internet.
+Here, we specify `pretrained=True` to automatically download the pretrained model parameters.
+If this model is used for the first time,
+Internet connection is required for download.

 ```{.python .input}
 pretrained_net = gluon.model_zoo.vision.resnet18_v2(pretrained=True)